evanlouie/assertate/README.md

 const numberA: unknown = 123;

 if (isNumber(numberA)) {
-  // compiler now knows that in this if block, `anotherNumber` is a number const numberAAsFixedPointZero = numberA.toFixed(0);
+  // compiler now knows that in this if block, `numberA` is a number const numberAAsFixedPointZero = numberA.toFixed(0);
 }